mwouts/itables/docs/apps/widget.md

 # Widget

-The `ITable` widget depends on [AnyWidget](https://anywidget.dev) - a great widget development framework - that you can install with
+The `ITable` widget depends on [AnyWidget](https://anywidget.dev) - a great widget development framework!
+You can install it with
 ```bash
 pip install itables[widget]
 ```

-The `ITable` class accepts the same arguments as the `show` method, but the `df` argument is optional.
+The `ITable` class accepts the same [options](../options/options.md) as the `show` method, but the `df` argument is optional.

 ```{code-cell} ipython3